-Tornamona, or Tornamoine, is Torr na Moine in Gaelic, the hill of the moss or bog, a settlement named for the low rise at centre left of this picture.
+Sometimes referred to as Tornamona, Tornamoine or Tornamony, Torr na Moine means, in Gaelic, the hill of the moss or bog, a settlement named for the low rise at centre left of this picture.
 In the photograph, taken from the viewpoint by the car park above Camas nan Geall, the settlement’s only visible feature is the large 19th century sheep fank on the hillside slightly to the right of centre in the picture.

 This close-up of the same image shows that there are eleven buildings which were part of the original village close to the Allt Torr na Moine glen, while five more are found on the hill to the west.
 The large structure is the 19th century sheep enclosure.
 Also visible are the marks left by the use of the rig and furrow system of arable culture.